JavaScript Components

 mouse-look

-Controls the camera through mouse movement.
+Controls the camera orientation through mouse movement.

 Efficiently implemented to affect object orientation only when the mouse moves.